nextmillenniummedia/config-go/README.md

 ## Allowed params in config notation

-- `require` - This field is required
+- `required` - This field is required
 - `field` - Field name for env
 - `splitter` - The char used to split the env value
 - `enum` - Enum of allowed value